-Editor's note: Whether AnLF can provide only the accuracy information to a consumer (i.e. with no analytics output) is FFS.

 Based on the triggers described in Clause 5C.1, NWDAF containing AnLF starts the monitoring check and generation of analytics accuracy information for an Analytics ID.

 The Analytics accuracy information may be requested per Analytics ID and scoped using the same parameters defined in the Target of Analtyics Reporting (i.e. UEs, any UE, group of UEs) and Analytics Filter Information (e.g. for a specific area, specific slice) of the requested Analytics ID.